UVA-MLSys/Cosmo3DFlow/README.md

 ## Acknowledgments

-We acknowledge support from the **National Science Foundation** under Cooperative Agreement 2421782 and the **Simons Foundation** award MPS-AI-00010515.
+We acknowledge support from the **National Science Foundation** under Cooperative Agreement 2421782 and the **Simons Foundation** award MPS-AI-00010515 and Seed Grant AWD-006703 (UVA00002858-AS-ASTR-NSF Simons CosmicAI).
+We thank the Quijote team for making their 𝑁 -body suite publicly available.
+We are grateful for the UVA Research Computing resources and support.
 *University of Virginia · University of Texas at Austin*

 <p align="center">
   <img src="docs/logos/uva_logo_primary.png" alt="University of Virginia" height="48"/>